 NOTE: This lesson can be completed as a stand-alone lesson or as part of the Y10 SOW for which it is part 2 of 6 lessons.
-You may wish to deliver this session as two separate lessons in which case you may choose to adapt the SOW to suit the needs of your school.
+Depending on the time allocated for PSHE provision you may wish to deliver this session as two separate lessons in which case you may choose to adapt the SOW to suit the needs of your school.

-Activity: Post-it Activity: Mind-map A attacks a continue What does 'safeguarding' mean in relation to gambling?
+Starter Main Plenary Activity: Post-it Activity: Mind-map Activity: voting stations!
+What does 'safeguarding' mean in relation to gambling?
 Students are given post-its and should write down what they think safeguarding means and stick it on the board at the front.
 Teacher to read out responses and the class to come up with an agreed definition.
 In groups, students are asked to draw a mind-map of the different people/organisations that they feel should be involved in safeguarding students against gambling.
 Teacher: To support you may suggest: The Gambling Commission The Operators themselves The Government Banks/financial institutions Individual responsibility Family Community groups/organisations Faith leaders/groups The media (e.g. Ofcom), marketing (e.g. Advertising Standards Authority), Create a presentation to share your findings/ideas.
 Teacher to take in responses and groups to add any missing people to their mindmap.
 Students should then revisit the mind-map and circle the people that feel are currently involved in safeguarding.
-Activity: We proudly present Activity: voting stations!
-The students vote on which group gave the strongest presentation/argument, giving reasons for their choice.
-Teacher to remind students of where they can get help.
-If they are worried about their own/or someone else's relationship with gaming or gambling they can speak to a member of staff.
-GamCare and Childline sign posting options.
-Teacher to take in responses and groups to add any missing people to their mindmap.
-Students should then revisit the mind-map and circle the people that feel are currently involved in safeguarding.
-GamCare and Childline sign posting
+Activity: We proudly present Students work as a group to create a short presentation on who they think should be responsible for safeguarding people in • relation to gambling.
+They must explain their reasoning as part of their presentation.